Sasha-Fridman/Sasha-Fridman/README.md

 ![Data-Opinion](https://github.com/Sasha-Fridman/Sasha-Fridman/blob/main/Data-Opinion.gif)

 # 👋 Greetings and thank you for visiting my GitHub account!
-I'm Sasha Fridman, a passionate data and business analyst.
+I'm Sasha Fridman, a passionate Data and Business Analyst.

 - 💼 My background primarily focuses on data and business analytical roles, providing key support in decision-making for C-level management.
 Additionally, I have experience in process optimization, product ownership, and entrepreneurship.
 - 📊 Currently, I'm mastering my hard data analytics skills (mostly Python and SQL) and working on a couple of interesting projects.